North Korean trash balloon lands on South Korea’s presidential compound

 Russia-Ukraine war: List of key events, day 880

-South Korea’s Joint Chiefs of Staff announced earlier on Wednesday that North Korea had launched more balloons towards its territory, and Seoul city authorities asked residents to report the objects and avoid touching them.
+South Korea’s Joint Chiefs of Staff announced earlier that North Korea had launched more balloons towards its territory, and Seoul city authorities asked residents to report the objects and avoid touching them.

 Pyongyang’s 10th round of balloon launches so far this year comes days after South Korea announced it would ramp up propaganda broadcasts across the countries’ heavily militarised border.